tyalie/Sudoku-Generator/README.md

   - Easy
   - Medium
   - Hard
-  - Devil's Playground</b> (you would be the first to solve one of those I know)
+  - Devil's Playground</b> (you would be the first to solve one of those)

 The GUI also gives access to internal features used while generating the sudoku.
 So is it possible to solve any sudoku, get the number of unique sudokus that could be generated with the input (A correctly solvable sudoku has just one solution) and create random terminal patterns.